So You Want to Be a Lactation Consultant

 There are many beginner certifications available that are obtained via online education or a 40 hour in person course.
 These are great ways to get some foundational breastfeeding knowledge and start you on your journey.
 However, to become an International Board Certified Lactation Consultant (IBCLC) you must have health science college classes similar to what you would take for a nursing degree, 95 hours of lactation education/lectures, and hundreds of clinical hours supporting breastfeeding families.
 After these requirements are met, aspiring lactation consultants will be eligible to sit the board exam for IBCLC.
 If you are already working as a healthcare professional in a related field (for example, an RN on a labor and delivery floor or a pediatrician's office) you may be able to complete the process in as little as a year.
 However, if you are currently in an unrelated field it often takes 3 or more years to fulfill the prerequisites to sitting the exam.
 You may have to piece together the requirements on your own as there are few all inclusive university based programs available.

-Health Science Classes - This usually includes biology, anatomy & physiology, infant and child growth and development, introduction to clinical research, nutrition, psychology, and sociology, among others.
+Health Science Classes - These college classes include biology, anatomy & physiology, infant and child growth and development, introduction to clinical research, nutrition, psychology, and sociology, among others.
 See this guide to review the requirements.
 Note: there is no time limit on when these classes were taken, as long as they are completed before applying for the IBCLC exam.
 Because of this, completing the health science classes is a great place to start.

-Lactation Education Hours - We recommend the Certified Lactation Counselor Course and the Lactation Education Resources courses to begin gathering your lactation specific education hours.
+Lactation Education Hours - We recommend the Certified Lactation Counselor Course, GOLD Lactation Academy and the Lactation Education Resources courses to begin gathering your lactation specific education hours.
 Note: these lactation education hours must be completed within the 5 years preceding the exam application.
 You'll need 95 hours covering the required topics so be sure to plan accordingly.

 The Exam - This four hour proctored board exam is offered twice a year and covers a wide variety of topics including but not limited to human lactation.
 Before sitting the exam, you'll need to apply a few months in advance and verify you've completed all the requirements above.